ues-io/uesio/README.md

 We use [Hurl](https://hurl.dev/) for running integration tests against Uesio APIs, and for performing load testing against APIs.
 Hurl provides a powerful text-based abstraction over `curl` suitable for defining suites of HTTP requests and assertions to make upon the responses.

-To run API integration tests, use `npm run tests-integration`
+To run API integration tests locally against your running Uesio container, use `npm run tests-integration`